 As we noted above, fully grown lice are difficult to spot.
-However, you can look for eggs and movement amongst hair follicles if you suspect that lice are causing your symptoms.
-Lice eggs, also known as nits, are easy to mistake for dandruff, as they’re small, white, and found on hair follicles close to the scalp.
-It can be difficult to discern the difference between nits and dandruff, especially without help, so come to Lice Treatment Solutions if you’re unsure of whether you’re dealing with dandruff or lice.
+However, you can look for eggs and movement among hair follicles if you suspect that lice are causing your symptoms.
+Lice eggs, also known as nits, are easy to mistake for dandruff since they’re small, white, and found on hair follicles close to the scalp.
+It can be difficult to discern the difference between nits and dandruff, especially without help.
+Come to Lice Treatment Solutions if you’re unsure of whether you’re dealing with dandruff or lice.

 Are Head Lice Dangerous?

-At Lice Treatment Solutions, one of the most common questions we’re asked is if head lice pose any major health risks.
-The answer is a bit nuanced.
+At Lice Treatment Solutions, one of the most common questions we are asked is whether head lice pose any major health risks.
+The answer to this question is a bit nuanced.
 On their own, lice do not pose any serious health risks.
-They don’t carry any major diseases, and you won’t have long-term effects that linger once the infestation has been eliminated.
+They aren’t known to carry any major diseases, and you won’t have long-term effects that linger once the infestation has been eliminated.
 However, given that lice do create open sores and many people scratch to the point of drawing blood, infections can develop on the scalp, neck, and shoulders.
 While it’s unlikely that you will develop an infection from head lice, you should invest in lice treatment as soon as possible to minimize your risk.